dbrevesf/spring-cucumber-testcontainer-kafka-integration/README.md

 ```

-It is required because when we use Colima the `docker.sock` is not being placed at the usual directory `/var/run` so, we need to execute the previous commands so the `TestContainer` can be run properly.
+It is required because when Colima is running, the `docker.sock` is not being placed at the usual directory `/var/run` so, the previous commands must be executed an then `TestContainer` runs properly.

 ## Tutorial